This page is an introduction to Missouri's liverworts, with an overview of the group, their life cycle, and how to identify them.

 Life Cycle

-Asexual, or vegetative reproduction is very common in liverworts.
+Asexual (vegetative) reproduction is very common in liverworts.
 As the gametophyte grows and branches, older parts die off and the branches continue as new plants.
 They can easily grow by cuttings, too.
 Floods can distribute fragments of liverworts downstream, creating new colonies.

 The gemmae cups common in umbrella liverwort (Marchantia sp.) are another form of asexual reproduction.
 Gemmae can be thought of as tiny buds of the parent plant that separate to become new plants.
-In umbrella liverwort, the gemmae look like tiny leaves inside the cup.
+On an umbrella liverwort, the gemmae look like tiny leaves inside the cup.
 When rain strikes the gemmae cups, it splashes the gemmae away to begin new plants.

 Human Connections